chebfun/chebsite/docs/functions/chebfun/legpoly.md

 ---
-title: """legpoly"""
+title: "legpoly"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """legpoly"""
+function_name: "legpoly"
-snippet: """Legendre polynomial coefficients of a CHEBFUN."""
+snippet: "Legendre polynomial coefficients of a CHEBFUN."
-qualifiers: """"""
+qualifiers: ""
-return_type: """c_leg"""
+return_type: "c_leg"
-arguments: """(f, n)"""
+arguments: "(f, n)"
 ---

- LEGPOLY    Legendre polynomial coefficients of a CHEBFUN.
+<pre class="help-text"> LEGPOLY    Legendre polynomial coefficients of a CHEBFUN.
     A = LEGPOLY(F, N) returns the first N+1 coefficients in the Legendre series expansion of the CHEBFUN F, so that such that F approximately equals A(1) P_N(x) + ... + A(N) P_1(x) + A(N+1) P_0(x) where P_N(x) denotes the N-th